If you do a random online survey of your friends and colleagues on if they like chocolates, the answer will be overwhelmingly “yes”.

 Looks pretty easy to understand even now right?

 Now take it a notch further – Ask for same responses but for 5 different chocolate brands.

 Now things just got a lot more complicated.
-In order to analyze each brand, you need 5 pie charts to understand consumer taste and preference.
+In order to analyse each brand, you need 5 pie charts to understand consumer taste and preference.

 But what would be even tougher is when you want to understand which type of chocolates consumers across all 5 brands lean as an average.
 This will help you understand the “most common” preferred taste among all consumers across all 5 brands.
-As valuable as this insight may be, accomplishing this manually will need you to invest an incredible amount of time, and will require some pretty good math and geometry skills.
+As valuable as this insight may be, accomplishing this manually will need you invest incredible amount of time and patience and will require some pretty good math and geometry skills.

-But thankfully, there is another method that achieves the same goal of graphical data representation in a much more visually appealing, clean and efficient way.
+But thankfully, in such cases there is another method that achieves the same goal of graphical data representation in a much more visually appealing, clean and efficient way.
 We are talking about Spider Charts and how they can truly transform the way you get insights from your online surveys.